drotek/Docs-Pixhawk3Pro/en/option-devices/gps/mushroom-gps.md

 Before proceeding with the configuration, make sure that your Mushroom module is correctly positioned as described in the previous section.

-To configure your mushroom GPS module with QgroundControl, go to the "**Sensors**" configuration window under "**Compass**":
+To configure your mushroom GPS module with QgroundControl, go to the `Sensor` configuration window under `Compass`:

 ![](https://drotek.com/wp-content/uploads/2017/01/Menu_Sensors_QGC.png "Menu\_Sensors\_QGC px4 pixhawk")![](https://drotek.com/wp-content/uploads/2017/01/Compass_FcRotation_QGC.png "Compass\_FcRotation\_QGC px4")

-In the window above, select "Rotation\_None".
+In the window above, select `Rotation_None`.

 Then calibrate the compass by successively performing the rotations indicated by the images with your camera.